adamwalz/adamwalz.github.io/_posts/2014-04-26-blogging-with-jekyll-and-linode-part-1-jekyll.md

 title: "Blogging with Jekyll and Linode Part 1: Jekyll"
 date: '2014-04-26 20:21:57 -0700'
 comments: true
+description: Introduction to blogging with Jekyll by learning what Jekyll is, when it should be used, and how to get started with a turorial on building your first site
+keywords: jekyll blog tutorial
 categories: tutorial blogging
 tags:
 - jekyll